What Are the Protocols for Handling Category 3 Water Damage?

 Get Professional Help from CCS Cleaning & Restoration

-Whether you’re facing a sewage backup, flood-related contamination, or another Category 3 water event, CCS Cleaning & Restoration is equipped to assess, mitigate, and restore your property with care and professionalism.
-For emergency service or to discuss your restoration needs, call us at 507-334-1774 or contact us online today.
+Whether you’re dealing with a sewage backup, flood-related contamination, or another Category 3 water emergency, CCS Cleaning & Restoration is equipped to respond quickly and restore your property safely.
+Serving Southern Minnesota, our team understands the regional risks associated with flooding and sewer systems and delivers solutions tailored to local conditions.
+For 24/7 emergency service or to discuss your restoration needs, call 507-334-1774 or contact us online today for professional assistance you can trust.